What is F-GAP?

 Once the personal statement, résumé, and reference list are finalized, the student is ready to apply to at least three graduate programs.
 If the student is applying to a program in an Alliance Graduate Program Group (GPGs), they should contact the GPG for information on how to receive an application fee waiver prior to submitting the application form.
 A complete list of Alliance GPGs, their minimal requirements, and their contact information can be found here.

-All students applying through the Facilitated Graduate Applications Process (F-GAP) are encouraged to give the Alliance permission to share the students information with the mentors in the 32 Alliance Graduate Program Groups (GPGs).
+All students applying through the Facilitated Graduate Applications Process (F-GAP) are encouraged to give the Alliance permission to share their information with the mentors in the Doctoral Program Groups (DPG’s).

 After the student applies to the various graduate programs, the should send a complete list to the Alliance staff request.
 Alliance Staff will: